osandov/drgn/docs/api_reference.rst

     .. attribute:: tag

         Tag of this type, or ``None`` if this is an anonymous type.
-This is present for structure, union, and enumerated types.
+This is present for structure, union, class, and enumerated types.

         :vartype: str or None